OneGov/onegov-docs/onegov_cloud_modules.rst

 -----------

 Contains functionality shared between all the other OneGov modules, with the exception of OneGov Server, which may not depend on the core.
+In many ways this *is* the OneGov Cloud framework.

 * `OneGov Core on Github <https://github.com/OneGov/onegov.core.git>`_